Marketing Major and Minor

-Loyola's Sellinger School of Business and Management offers a major in Business Administration (BBA degree) with a concentration in marketing, as well as a General Business minor with a concentration in marketing.
+Loyola's Sellinger School of Business and Management offers a BBA in marketing, as well as a General Business minor with a concentration in marketing.

 While marketing certainly includes selling and advertising, it is not just about making a sale.
 Rather, marketing focuses on attracting new customers by promising superior value and keeping current customers by delivering satisfaction.